esculapeso/EsculapAI/roadmap/ipfs/README.md

 The web wallet will use IPFS proxies.

 ### IPFS Node
-If -ipfsnode is set, then all ipfs hashes for Aipg that are less than 16000 characters and are valid JSON are pinned.
+If -ipfsnode is set, then all ipfs hashes for Esa that are less than 16000 characters and are valid JSON are pinned.

-If -ipfsnofilter is also set, then all ipfs hashes for Aipg are pinned.
+If -ipfsnofilter is also set, then all ipfs hashes for Esa are pinned.
 This may take a lot of disk space.
 This removes the 16000 character and json data type restriction.